kicurry/ece408/lab_description/mp06_tiled_2D_convolution.md

 Before starting this lab, make sure that:

-* You have completed all week 3 lecture videos
+* You have read chapter 7 in the testbook

 ## Input Data